kea1on/funwebsite/README.md

-# funwebsite
+# keatonskittywebsite
 learning html/css with a fun website to mess around with!

-using this as my test space to test out and play around with my new skills!!
+using this as my test space to test out and play around with my new skills!! and have some pictures of cats!!